 The exhibition depicts the story of the textile worker Alva Carlsson who spent 35 years working in this building.
 In the old stairwell, you can follow the story about the building and the people who used to work here.
-Start at level 7 and work your way down the stairs.
+Start at the 7th floor and work your way down the stairs.

 Crisis and vision

 Experience an exhibition that tells the story about how Norrköping became the city that it is today.
 The exhibition illustrates how the city, throughout history, has experienced both success and adversity and how it has affected the city and the people living in it.
 What can be learned from the crises and visions of the past and what will they look like in the future?